rlagutinhub/docker.weblogic-adminserver-app/README.md

 ```
 * Support wlst online modify Loggins settings

-> Move wls logs to single folder ${ORACLE_HOME}/Logs (the new location of the logs is not in DOMAIN_HOME, because if you use the mount volume, there will be an error files acl permission deny at creating domain)
-> Add prefix docker ContainerID to wls logs filename (example AdminServer-123456789abc.log)
-> Modify rotation settings for wls logs by file size and file count
+> Move wls logs to single folder ${ORACLE_HOME}/Logs (the new location of the logs is not in DOMAIN_HOME, because if you use the mount volume, there will be an error files acl permission deny at creating domain).
+Add prefix docker ContainerID to wls logs filename (example AdminServer-123456789abc.log).
+Modify rotation settings for wls logs by file size and file count.

 ```console
 [Logging]